 - Guesthouses: Average of $50 per night per person x 5 nights = $250 for the whole trip (not including linens)

 - Campsites: Average of $10 per person per night x 5 nights = $50 for the whole trip

 As you can see, camping is around 10% of the cost of staying in hotels.
 Cool, huh?
 I thought so too.

-An even better perk of camping in Iceland is access to beautiful landscapes and sights.
+An even better perk of camping in Iceland is front-row access to the country’s most beautiful landscapes and sights.
 Who wouldn’t want to sleep right next to a raging waterfall, or a black sand beach, or a striking rock formation?
 There’s really nothing like waking up to the sounds, sights, and smells of nature all around you, and this perk is exclusive to camping in Iceland.
-Campsites near interesting landscapes and views are abundant, whereas finding other accommodations in those same places is nearly impossible.
+Campsites near interesting landscapes and views are abundant, whereas finding other types of accommodations in those same places is nearly impossible.
 Take that, hotels and hostels!

 When to Go Camping in Iceland

 The high tourist season in Iceland is late May to August, so campsites will be pretty crowded during this time with both vans and tent campers.
 However, the campsites are open from spring to early fall, so any time from April to September is fair game for camping.